alphastar-avi/FitbitPulse/README.md

 ## Setup

 1. Clone the repository.
-2. Copy `.env.example` to `.env` and fill in your Fitbit API credentials.
+2. Put you're client and secret in the env
 3. Run `go mod tidy` to install dependencies.
 4. Run `go run main.go` to start the server.
 5. Open `http://localhost:8080/login` in your browser to authenticate.